TDI-Lab/M-SET-Documentation/Testbed.md

 which the simulated drone paths were executed over.

 ## Crazyflie 2.1 Drones
-To execute the generated drone sensing missions on hardware, a fleet of 4 Bitcraze Crazyflie 2.1 drones were used.
+To execute the generated drone paths on hardware, a fleet of 4 Bitcraze Crazyflie 2.1 drones were used.

 ## Positioning